MicrosoftDocs/azure-aks-docs/articles/aks/eks-web-rearchitect.md

 - Header Rewrites: Rewrite HTTP headers of client requests and responses from backend targets using the `IngressExtension` custom resource definition.
 Learn more about [Ingress API](/azure/application-gateway/for-containers/how-to-header-rewrite-ingress-api) and [Gateway API](/azure/application-gateway/for-containers/how-to-header-rewrite-gateway-api).
 - URL Rewrites: Modify the URL of client requests, including hostname and/or path, and include the newly rewritten URL when initiating requests to backend targets.
 Find more information on [Ingress API](/azure/application-gateway/for-containers/how-to-url-rewrite-ingress-api) and [Gateway API](/azure/application-gateway/for-containers/how-to-url-rewrite-gateway-api).

-However, at this time the Azure Application Gateway for Containers has some limitations.
+However, at this time, the Azure Application Gateway for Containers has some limitations.
 For example, the following features are not currently supported:

 - [Azure Web Application Firewall](/azure/application-gateway/waf-overview)
 - [Azure CNI Overlay](/azure/aks/azure-cni-overlay)
 - [WebSockets](https://datatracker.ietf.org/doc/html/rfc6455)
 - Private Frontends

-It's important to consider that while Application Gateway for Containers can be a great choice for customers adopting a single-cloud approach, particularly focusing on Azure, it may not be the best fit for customers requiring a multi-cloud architecture.
-If deployment across different cloud platforms such as AWS and GCP is essential, customers might opt for a cloud-agnostic ingress controller like NGINX, Traefik, or HAProxy to avoid vendor lock-in issues.
 For more information, see [Deploying an Azure Kubernetes Service (AKS) Cluster with Application Gateway for Containers](https://techcommunity.microsoft.com/t5/fasttrack-for-azure/deploying-an-azure-kubernetes-service-aks-cluster-with/ba-p/3967434).

 ### Use Azure Front Door